Yelp (YELP)

 For social network businesses like Yelp, gross profit tells us how much money the company gets to keep after covering the base cost of its products and services, which typically include customer service, data center, and other infrastructure expenses.

 Yelp’s gross margin is one of the highest in the consumer internet sector, an output of its asset-lite business model and strong pricing power.
 It also enables the company to fund large investments in product and marketing during periods of rapid growth to achieve higher profits in the future.
-As you can see below, it averaged an elite 91.2% gross margin over the last two years.
-Said differently, roughly $91.17 was left to spend on selling, marketing, and R&D for every $100 in revenue.
+As you can see below, it averaged an elite 90.9% gross margin over the last two years.
+That means Yelp only paid its providers $9.09 for every $100 in revenue.

-In Q1, Yelp produced a 90.3% gross profit margin, down 1.5 percentage points year on year.
-Zooming out, the company’s full-year margin has remained steady over the past 12 months, suggesting its input costs have been stable and it isn’t under pressure to lower prices.
+In Q3, Yelp produced a 90.3% gross profit margin, in line with the same quarter last year.
+On a wider time horizon, the company’s full-year margin has remained steady over the past four quarters, suggesting its input costs have been stable and it isn’t under pressure to lower prices.

 7. User Acquisition Efficiency